ModECI/Website/Community.md

 # Community contacts

-Interaction with the wider computational community is essential to the development of the Model Description Format
+Interaction with the wider computational community is essential to the development of the Model Description Format.

 <h2>Community engagement workshops</h2>